steqeq/0000/README.md

 #### Not supported or very limited support under ROCm
 ###### Limited support

-* ROCm 1.9 and Vega10 should support PCIe Gen2 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and older Intel Xeon and Intel Core Architecture and Pentium CPUs.
-However, we have done very limited testing on these configurations, since our test farm has been catering to CPU listed above.
-This is where we need community support; if you find problems on such setups, please report these issues.
+* ROCm 1.9 and Vega10 should support PCIe 2.0 enabled CPUs such as the AMD Opteron, Phenom, Phenom II, Athlon, Athlon X2, Athlon II and older Intel Xeon and Intel Core Architecture and Pentium CPUs.
+However, we have done very limited testing on these configurations, since our test farm has been catering to CPUs listed above.
+This is where we need community support: _if you find problems on such setups, please report these issues_.
  * Thunderbolt 1, 2, and 3 enabled breakout boxes should now be able to work with ROCm.
-Thunderbolt 1 and 2 are PCIe Gen2 based, and thus are only supported with GPUs that do not require PCIe Gen 3 atomics (i.e. Vega 10).
-However, we have done no testing on this configuration and would need comunity support due to limited access to this type of equipment
+Thunderbolt 1 and 2 are PCIe 2.0 based, and thus are only supported with GPUs that do not require PCIe 3.0 atomics (e.g. Vega 10).
+However, we have done no testing on this configuration and would need comunity support due to limited access to this type of equipment.

 ###### Not supported

 * "Tonga", "Iceland", "Polaris 12", and "Vega M" GPUs are not supported in ROCm 1.9.x
-* We do not support GFX8-class GPUs (Fiji, Polaris, etc.) on CPUs that do not have PCIe Gen 3 with PCIe atomics.
+* We do not support GFX8-class GPUs (Fiji, Polaris, etc.) on CPUs that do not have PCIe 3.0 with PCIe atomics.
   * As such, do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs..
   * Thunderbolt 1 and 2 enabled GPUs are not supported by GFX8 GPUs on ROCm.
-Thunderbolt 1 & 2 are PCIe Gen2 based.
+Thunderbolt 1 & 2 are PCIe 2.0 based.
 * AMD Carrizo based APUs have limited support due to OEM & ODM's choices when it comes to some key configuration parameters.
 In particular, we have observed that Carrizo laptops, AIOs, and desktop systems showed inconsistencies in exposing and enabling the System BIOS parameters required by the ROCm stack.
 Before purchasing a Carrizo system for ROCm, please verify that the BIOS provides an option for enabling IOMMUv2 and that the system BIOS properly exposes the correct CRAT table - please inquire with the OEM about the latter.
  * AMD Merlin/Falcon Embedded System is not currently supported by the public repo.
  * AMD Raven Ridge APU are currently not supported as GPU targets